My Account

-In How to Make Ice Cream in a Bag you can follow step-by-step directions at home for making your own ice cream.
-You will also find out the science behind how this works.
+In How to Make Ice Cream in a Bag follow step-by-step directions at home for making your own ice cream.
+Find out the science behind how this works.
 Smart as well as delicious!
-You can watch a demonstration of how this works in the video below.
-With a few simple ingredients you can be eating a cold treat in no time!
-Even on a very hot day.
+Watch a demonstration of how this works in the video below.
+With a few simple ingredients you can be eating a DIY slushie cold treat in no time!
+Even on a very hot day!

 Melting point is the temperature at which a solid will melt.
 For ice this temperature is 32 degrees.
 If you put a drink in the freezer, where the temperature is 32 degrees or colder, the drink itself will freeze.
 Solid.
 You won't be able to drink it!

-To make a slushie you want the temperature around your favorite drink to be lower than 32 degrees so the drink itself will get really cold, but you want to keep an eye on it and stir it a lot so it doesn't freeze solid.
-An easy way to do this is to make a slushie with using ice cubes and salt.
+To make your DIY slushie you want the temperature around your favorite drink to be lower than 32 degrees so the drink itself will get really cold.
+Keep an eye on it and stir it a lot so it doesn’t freeze solid.
+Make an easy slushie using ice cubes and salt.
 Note: the salt does NOT go IN your drink!

 • Your Favorite Drink (Soda, orange juice, lemonade, etc.)